Hua-Zhang/Hua-Zhang.GitHub.io/_includes/about/en.md

 You also can find me at [知乎](https://www.zhihu.com/people/zhang_hua/)、[Github](http://github.com/Hua-Zhang/), hope you can have a good time.

-I am a NLP R&D, currently working in netease media.
+I am a NLP R&D, currently working in nlp aera.